This sweet & spicy tofu dish is fresh, zingy and light but satisfying. A meal ideal for Spring/Summer. It’s also very simple and easy to make!

 Spicy Bean Stew with Sweet Potato & Kale

 Sweet & Spicy Tofu

-Addictive bites of tofu, crispy on the outside and soft in the middle, with a sweet spicy flavour.
-Perfect served with rice or noodles (or cauliflower rice for a low carb option!)
+Delicious bites of tofu, crispy on the outside and soft in the middle, with a sweet spicy flavour.
+Perfect served with rice or noodles.

 - 1 lime

-Keep the pan on the hob but turn it down to a medium heat.
-Add the spring onions, garlic, ginger, Sriracha, soy sauce and vinegar.
+- Keep the pan on the hob but turn it down to a medium heat.
+Add the spring onions, garlic, ginger, Sriracha, syrup, soy sauce and vinegar.
 Fry for a couple of minutes.

 - Return the tofu to the pan and coat with the sauce.